GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 # Sample Writeups for SWE L3 Competency Assessment

-The sample writeups here provide examples.
-Pay attention to the following.
-- Clear and sufficiently limited scope to establish what you are basing the assessment on.
-Picking specific projects or tasks with concrete deliverables would be ideal, and these maybe reusable for performance appraisal purposes.
+Here are a few writeups to provide examples for the "Basis of Assessment" field in the form.
-  - Implementation and performance testing of MediSave Balance Enquiry (MBE) API - specific API
+1. Implementation and performance testing of MediSave Balance Enquiry (MBE) API - specific API
-  - Design of NPHC's claim processing DLQ (Deadletter Queue) - specific functionality of an application
+2. Design of NPHC's claim processing DLQ (Deadletter Queue) - specific functionality of an application
-  - Design and implementation of data mapping logic to facilitate data loading into NPHC from existing system
+3. Design and implementation of data mapping logic to facilitate data loading into NPHC from existing system
-  - Performance tuning of NPHC data loader to achieve NPHC go live cutover timing requirements
+4. Performance tuning of NPHC data loader to achieve NPHC go live cutover timing requirements

+Tips
+- Our goal is to have a clear picture of the scope and complexity.
+This is best helped by limited scope and well-defined delivereables that were met.
+Pick specific deliverables rather than overall project or product requirements.
+- Feel free to throw in technical terms as long as those are actually used in the delivereables.
 - Although one writeup is needed for each competency, you can arguably reuse the same writeup as long as you can clearly separate your assessment by competency.
 We advise that you use a common background to describe the problem statement/project, but use specific descriptions for each competency's writeup submission.
 - Pay close attention to how it helps you answer the multiple choice questions in the form as listed below.